 What do some people think it is?

-- eLearning tutorial+classroom+eLearning tutorial (what I call the eLearning sandwich)
+- eLearning tutorial+classroom+eLearning tutorial (what I call the classroom sandwich)

 - A classroom course with some computer work included within it